HIPAA Evidence Mapping for AI Agents

 Excessive EHR access

 An agent with broad EHR access might query records beyond the minimum necessary for its task.
-HIPAA's minimum necessary standard (45 CFR 164.502(b)) requires limiting PHI access to what's needed for the specific function.
+HIPAA's minimum necessary standard (45 CFR 164.502(b)) requires limiting PHI access to what is needed for the specific function.

 Cross-system data flows

-Agents that integrate multiple systems (EHR, billing, communication) can move PHI between systems in ways that weren't anticipated during the privacy impact assessment.
+Agents that integrate multiple systems (EHR, billing, communication) can move PHI between systems in ways that were not anticipated during the privacy impact assessment.
 Each data flow requires authorization.

 Prompt injection and PHI